ABDULSABOOR1995/NYAirlines_KPIs/README.md

 raised by passengers are recorded against flights, passengers are required to raise a complaint against each flight if they miss connections due to delays.
 NYAirline have a number of KPI’s (Key Performance Indicators) you could consider.

+### KPI 1: Deliver a quality service
+This KPI is concerned with the quality of their service to provide a good flight experience to customers.
+In order to investigate the quality of their service they wish to investigate the outcomes of flights.
+Examples of the types of reports they would like are:
+• Number of flights which are delayed per year per airport
+• Number of cancelled flights per year due to the bad weather You are expected to add four of our own reports to fit this KPI.